3. How to Protect Your Litecoin Wallet

 D) Hardware Wallets

 These have their own security measures, they keep your private keys isolated, and they require you to create a unique pin.
-Hardware wallets also fit into the “Cold Wallet” category because they are only connected to the internet when they are plugged into your computer.
+Hardware wallets also fit into the “Cold Wallet” category because even though they are connected to the internet, signing of transactions are isolated solely to the hardware device..
 You can read more about the advantages of Hardware Wallets in Chapter 6.

 E) Paper Wallets